el2718/FastQSL2/README.md

 ```
 IDL> .r demo_charge4.pro
 ```
-if you use Linux or macOS, and don't want to entry the interactive environment of IDL, just create demo_charge4.sh with the content:
+if you use Linux or macOS, and don't want to entry the interactive environment of IDL, you can create demo_charge4.sh with the content:
 ```bash
 #! /bin/bash -f
 idl <<EOF